tonyqiu1019/lulesh-chainsaw/README.md

 - 'Time Increment': Working on IT code to test the Time Increment component of the LULESH code.
 	- which frame of reference should we be in when coding, MPI + OPENMP or just MPI?

+#### Week 10.9 - Understanding the Chainsaw program syntax

+- How to print in an IT program?

+- Why does our program execute 20 times when unpartition is specified?